Operation Active Fence: Russian entry into Syria and Suruç bombing

-Balyun Airstrikes
+Balyun airstrikes

 In 2019, again NATO members looked to wind down operations, as Italian SAMP/T batteries left the region, and Spain discussed removing Patriot batteries from Incirlik.
 However, by 2020, the situation again suddenly deteriorated further, involving Syrian and suspected Russian airstrikes on Turkish troops in Syria during the Northwestern Syrian Offensive already after a Russo-Turkish ceasefire failed to materialize.
 The Turkish government retaliated with Operation Spring Shield, threatening a direct war between Turkey and Russia.
-This rapid turn of events lead to another Article 4 meeting and further NATO support and expansion of the operation.
+This rapid turn of events led to another Article 4 meeting and further NATO support and expansion of the operation.
 Due to this, a direct meeting was held between Erdogan and Putin, a no-fly zone was established in the Idlib province, and Russian and Turkish forces entered into joint patrols, as part of an agreement to help de-escalate the situation.